The age of your pool determines which safety standard must be met. For more, read the swimming pool and spa legislation.

 Under the new Victorian laws, Councils are responsible for determining when your pool/spa was constructed and therefore which safety standard applies.

 Council will conduct an archive search to verify the age of your pool/spa.
-This is covered by the total $79.10 fee.
+This is covered by registration fee.

 If the age of your pool/spa cannot be verified, the current safety standard will be applied.